Allan Oyirwoth

-Allan Oyirwoth (born 23 January 2007) is a Ugandan professional footballer who plays for Major League Soccer club New England Revolution and the Uganda national football team.
+Allan Oyirwoth (born 23 January 2007) is a Ugandan professional footballer who plays for Dunfermline Athletic on loan from Major League Soccer club New England Revolution and the Uganda national football team.

 Early life

 He is from Pakwach in the West Nile region of Uganda.
 He attended Kibuli S.S and Amus College in Uganda, and Brooke House College and Academy in Leicester, England.
 He was MVP in the Ugandan National Football Championships held in Fort Portal and finished as top scorer in the International Schools Football (ISF) championship in Morocco in 2023.

 Club career

 In January 2025, he signed for Major League Soccer side New England Revolution.
 Taking a supplemental roster spot, he agreed a contract that goes through the 2028 season and includes a club option for 2029.

 Oyirwoth was loaned to New England Revolution II for the 2025 MLS Next Pro season.
 He made his debut on March 13, earning a start in a 2-0 win over FC Cincinnati 2.
 He scored his first goal on 26 April, a game-winner against New York City FC II.

 He made his debut for the first team on 7 May in a 2-1 win in the U.S. Open Cup round of 32 against Rhode Island FC.
 He made his MLS debut on 6 September, coming on as a 69th minute substitute for Jackson Yueill in a 3-2 loss to Chicago Fire FC.
 He made his first start on 13 September, in a 1-1 draw with Toronto FC.

+On 8 August 2026, Oyirwoth joined Scottish Championship side Dunfermline Athletic on a season-long loan.